l-eg116/Scarpet_UHC/README.md

 You can see all of the settings at any time using `/scarpet_uhc settings list <category>` or simply reset them using `/scarpet_uhc settings reset` .

-## Settings list
+### Settings list
 Settings are of two types : `bool` or `int`.
-Note that all settings are saved in the form of numbers, which means that editings a boolean setting through the command will require you tu pu either 0 or 1 (for false or true, nothing new here).
+Note that all settings are saved in the form of numbers, which means that editings a boolean setting through the command will require you to pu either 0 or 1 (for false or true, nothing new here).
 There also is a `float` setting among them all, for obvious reasons that you will see later.

-+ ### Gamerules
++ #### Gamerules
 In this category you will find all of the gamerule related settings.
 These are here mostly to avoid you 10 minutes of typing commands in chat.
 There still is some special ones in the middle.

 |   Setting   |  Type  | Default |Description